dbatten5/dotfiles/scripts/README.md

 $ spotify yt
 ```

-This opens the currently playing song as a youtube search.
-This also works
+This opens the currently playing song as a youtube search, mostly so I can ~see
+how many plays it has~ read the comments.
+This also works quite well as a
-quite well as a toolbar shortcut, which you can do by ripping out the body of
+toolbar shortcut, which you can do by ripping out the body of the command from
-the command from the script and adding it as a "Quick Action" in the Mac
+the script and adding it as a "Quick Action" in the Mac Automator app.
+From
-Automator app.
-From there it can be added to the toolbar, plenty of
+there it can be added to the toolbar, plenty of documentation online on how to
-documentation online on how to do that.
+do that.